 CueWorld believes this system of play properly returns the focus of the League back to winning games rather than worrying about balls potted.
 The aim is to win a game of pool by all means possible, not chasing points by potting five balls then missing, and thus handing an easy victory to your opponent.
 While this system may seem harsh at first, it is actually a much better environment for learning players to hone their skills and improve.

 Our system provides the perfect environment for lesser graded players to learn while maintaining the integrity of the game.
 Our system treats players of all grades fairly with greater responsibility placed upon more highly graded players.
-The grading points have been mathematically worked out from thousands of games of data to statistically even up match play as fairly as possible.
+The grading points have been mathematically worked out from over 250,000+ games of data to statistically even up match play as fairly as possible.

 All players start the season on a grade based on statistics or familiarity of the player (see the Diamond League Gradings Page for details).
 Unknowns and players not on this list are always put on a Provisional Grade (and are elevated to a regular grade as soon as possible).
 Grades of Grand Master, Master and A grade are typically locked in at the start of the League Season with B Grade and below left open until they are locked in during the season.

 It is the job of the players, captains and League Organizers to collectively lock in these grades during the first half of the season.
 From this point, these locked in grades are maintained for the rest of the season, qualifying finals and Las Vegas Showdown or Local Legends.
 We want players focused on playing pool to their best ability rather than worrying about whether their grade will go up or down.

 Typically there will be minimal adjustments during a season in ensuring players are fairly graded.
 Importantly, once you have achieved and been locked into a grade, you can’t go down. (except under special circumstances).